lyoubo/ReExtractor/README.md

 69. Invert Condition
 70. Merge Conditional

-**<ins>supported by ReExtractor</ins>**
+71. Change Loop Type *

-71. Change Loop Type
+72. Merge Declaration and Assignment *
-72. Merge Declaration and Assignment
+73. Replace if with Ternary Operator *
-73. Replace if with Ternary Operator
+74. Replace switch with if *
-74. Replace switch with if
+75. Loop Interchange *

-75. Loop Interchange
+\* not supported by other refactoring detection tools

 # Requirements